persephonesoft/webcerberus-helm/README.md

 NOTICE: The volume type can not be changed after the chart installation.

+NOTICE: If the podSecurityContext has been changed to comply with file system permissions on the existing GPFS volume the migration procedure should be performed to preserve persistent volumes.
+See the section below for details.

 Here is an example of using an existing GPFS (General Parallel File System) Persistent Volumes in a StatefulSet.
 Assuming the GPFS Persistent Volumes `blast-data-pv-claim-name` and `blast-script-pv-claim-name` are already created , they are used in the following configuration:

 ```yaml